-Final decision on amendments to last resort planning power guidelines
+Stakeholder submissions invited on proposed amendments to last resort planning power guidelines

-The Australian Energy Market Commission (AEMC) has made a final decision on amendments to its last resort planning power guidelines.
-The amendments incorporate a description of the three stage process the AEMC follows when deciding whether to exercise the last resort planning power.
-Some housekeeping amendments have also been made to the guidelines.
+The Australian Energy Market Commission (AEMC) has commenced consultation on proposed amendments to its last resort planning power guidelines.
+The amendments incorporate a description of a three stage process the AEMC follows when deciding whether to exercise the last resort planning power.
+Some housekeeping amendments are also proposed to the guidelines.